Making a yearbook? Look here first

 - All of our bookmaking tools have some version of trim lines and safe zones to help you position your content properly.

 - If your image or background color doesn't reach all the way to the page edge (a full bleed) it will have a border.
 Make that border at least 1/2 inch (13mm) thick.
 Trimming can vary slightly and thicker borders help mask any slight variation.

 - If your images are dark to begin with, they'll print just as dark or even darker.

 - Back-lit images, images shot in low light with no flash, under-exposed images and images with lots of detail in the shadows generally need some lightening to print well.
 Read how to avoid problems in our dark images article.

 - Blurb does not lighten your images for you (unless you're using BookWright with image enhancement turned on).

-- We suggest you review your book, looking for typos, out of order page numbers, trim zone issues, etc.
+- Review your book, looking for typos, out of order page numbers, trim zone issues, incorrectly designed bleeds, etc.

 - Pay extra attention to the names of students, especially if using spellcheck.
 You don't want to misspell those and you also don't want to let spellcheck change Barack to Ba rack or Malala to Malady.